This post was first published at sixtyandme.com.

 Check out this post for more creative photography projects at home.

-#5 Create A Gratitude Journal.
+#5 Create A Gratitude Journal

 This is a mindful photography project you can create over a longer period.